City News

 The City of Richmond Department of Public Works (DPW) is one of only 195 currently accredited public works agencies in the United States.
 DPW’s portfolio comprises a wide array of services to include leaf collection; street, sidewalk and alley maintenance; trash collection; recycling; grass cutting; graffiti removal; parking enforcement; urban forestry; street signs; traffic signals and pavement markings and civil engineering.
 In addition, DPW maintains upkeep on most city buildings; issues permits for working in the city’s right-of-way; manages the RVA Bike Share program and maintains the fleet of city vehicles.
 DPW’s operating budget comes from the general fund of the City of Richmond.
 For more information about DPW services, click here or call 3-1-1.

-For more information, please visit us online at www.rva.gov/public-works or email questions to AskPublicWorks@rva.gov
+For more information on the Department of Public Works, please visit us online at rva.gov/public-works or email us at askpublicworks@rva.gov

 We’re Social!
 For updates on DPW-related projects, activities and events visit us on Twitter @DPW_RichmondVA